philloooo/pwa-unique-id/explainer.md

 With the primary goal of ensuring having a stable identifier to support various use cases of updating app's metadata.
 Using **start_url\_origin + id** is preferred as this is the most stable option.

 For the default field to use, **start_url** is preferred.
+A fallback default id is supported to allow smooth transition from existing platforms where an id field doesn't exist in the manifest.
+Therefore when considering which default field to choose, being backward compatible is the key consideration.

+Given that, we are comparing using either manifest_url or start_url as the default:
+- If manifest_url is used as the default.
+Data URL and cross origin manifest URL are still not supported to be migrated smoothly.
-Because of the existing sync design of desktop PWAs, old chromes will be unavoidable to have duplicate apps if the default is not start_url, there might be weird behaviors when duplicate apps exist.
+- Because of the existing sync design of desktop PWAs, old chromes will be unavoidable to have duplicate apps if the default is not start_url, there might be weird behaviors when duplicate apps exist.

-Due to the use cases for data URL, cross origin manifest URL, as well as the sync behavior, using start_url is preferred over manfiest\_url as default.
+Therefore start_url is preferred to be used as the default id.
+User agent implementations should strongly encourage apps to specify a stable ID, and potentially add it to installability criteria after apps adopt to specify the ID field.

 ## Other topics